Advertiser Disclosure

 Delta Silver Medallion status is the lowest of the SkyMiles Medallion elite status tiers.
 Delta offers Silver, Gold, Platinum, and Diamond Medallion, and Silver Medallion provides entry-level benefits to the basic frequent traveler.

-Most Delta elites are Silver Medallion, with fewer and fewer people achieving the upward ranks.
-Because of this, it’s important to look at the Silver Medallion benefits and help to place a value on each perk — that way you better understand if you should fly more to earn this beginner level and how you should value higher tiers.
+Most Delta elites are Silver Medallion, with fewer and fewer people achieving the upper ranks.
+Because of this, it’s important to look at the Silver Medallion benefits and help to place a value on each perk.
+That way, you better understand if you should fly more to earn this beginner level and how you should value higher tiers.

-In this post, you’ll find out what Silver Medallion is and how you can earn it, as well as what each of the Silver Medallion benefits is and its value.
+In this post, you’ll learn what a Silver Medallion is, how you can earn it, what each of the Silver Medallion benefits is, and its value.

 How To Earn Silver Medallion Status

-Silver Medallion is by far the easiest rank to earn and is very achievable with even just a little bit of flying.
+Silver Medallion is by far the easiest status to earn and is very achievable with even just a little bit of flying.

 Increased Mileage Earning ($200)

 Each Medallion tier progressively earns more miles based on the fare of your ticket.
-In a Silver Medallion’s case, they earn 7 miles per dollar spent on flights, which is 2 more miles compared to the non-status SkyMiles earning rate.
+Silver Medallions earn 7 miles per dollar spent on flights, which is 2 more miles compared to the SkyMiles earning rate without status.

 This means that a ticket that is $100, excluding taxes and fees, would earn 700 miles.
-Assuming one spends the required $3,000 per year to earn Silver, that’s a minimum of 21,000 miles — nearly enough for a one-way first class ticket at a low mileage rate, or a round-trip coach ticket at a low mileage rate.
+If you earned all of your MQDs via spending on Delta, spending $5,000 per year on Delta flights would translate to 35,000.
+Those 35,000 miles might get you a one-way first class ticket at a low mileage rate or a round-trip coach ticket at a low mileage rate.
+But because Delta uses a dynamic pricing system, it’s tough to specifically place a value on each mile earned.

 Complimentary Medallion Upgrades ($250)